kam-stand/PCAP/README.md

 # Information

-When reading on ethernet frames and different link types. its important to note we are mostly reading data that is being transmitted from physical wires or wireless communication.
+- When reading on ethernet frames and different link types. its important to note we are mostly reading data that is being transmitted from physical wires or wireless communication.
 In a `.pcap` file we are capturing from the end of  this transmission into a computer.
 Hence, the preamble and  sfd are not present :alien:

+🧩 The Key Distinction: File Format vs Protocol Format

+There are two layers here:
+1. PCAP file format = endianness depends on the magic number

+    The PCAP file format starts with a magic number in the first 4 bytes.

+    That number tells you how the rest of the file should be interpreted (endianness-wise).

+    So for things like packet headers, timestamps, and lengths — yes, you must honor this endianness.

+2. Network protocols (Ethernet, IP, TCP, etc.) = always big-endian

+    Once you're inside the packet data (like the Ethernet frame), the protocol itself dictates network byte order.

+    And network byte order = big-endian, always — regardless of what the pcap file's endianness is.

 # Resources